 What is a franchise?
 How it works, costs and risks

-Learn what a franchise is, how it works, and how it can help you grow with less risk.
+Learn what a franchise is, how it works, and the costs, rules and risks to consider.

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio